ChefMooon/chefmooon.github.io/minecraft-mod/frightsdelight/wiki/1.21.1/block-details.md

 Each Punch Bowl provides 4 servings, when no servings are left the last drops of the contained liquid will remain.
 The block can be broken with a knife, servings will drop when broken.

 *Gives off light.
-Light level is dependant on number of servings.
+Light level is dependent on number of servings.

 ### Redstone